When and where will the Summit be held in 2019?

 What if a student is not at Level Four yet?

 The only way for students to reach Level Four is to keep earning Points!
-Students can lead Plays, complete Challenges, complete Mini-Lessons and more to earn additional Points to achieve Level Four (45,000+ Points).
+Students can lead Plays, report Challenges, complete Mini-Lessons and more to earn additional Points to achieve Level Four (45,000+ Points).
+For more information, check out the Earning Points with Fuel Up to Play 60 Guide.

-What do State and School Ambassadors do after the Summit?
+What are Student Ambassadors responsible for after the Summit?

 When and how will State Ambassadors be selected?